Choose the right finance when starting a business

 Guide

-• Qualify for a grant or government support.
-These can provide very cheap financing, and often come with business advice or subsidised consultancy.
-However, there is usually a lot of competition for grant schemes, and you will need to meet various criteria - depending on the scheme - see grants and government support.
+You can get a grant or government support, like Enterprise NI's Start Up Loans scheme.
+These can offer cheap financing and often come with business advice or subsidised consultancy.
+However, there is usually a lot of competition for grant schemes, and you will need to meet various criteria, depending on the scheme.
+See grants and government support.

 For further information see business financing options - an overview.